 The Costa Ballena is truly one of our favorite destinations in Costa Rica because of its unhurried pace of life and outstanding natural wonders.
 Tourism has slowly developed here so we are lucky in that it is not overwhelming.
 Those seeking amenities at every corner and big town parties will probably want to look elsewhere, but those seeking a connection with nature and the ocean will find just what they need.

-Come by our reception and get more information about this wonderful area!
+Come by our Reception and get more information about this wonderful area or book your tour !